When are you not entitled to flight compensation?

 Incidents at Düsseldorf Airport

-Regulation (EC) 261/2004 rules that such airport operations-related incidents are beyond the control of airlines.
-Therefore, you are not entitled to Amsterdam airport compensation.
-However, that doesn’t mean that the airline shouldn’t take care of you!
+Regulation (EC) 261/2004 rules that such Düsseldorf Airport problems are beyond the control of airlines.
+Therefore, you’re not entitled to Düsseldorf Airport compensation in these cases.

 Strikes at Düsseldorf Airport

 Not all airport employees are satisfied with their working conditions.
 As such, a Dusseldorf Airport strike may halt operations.
 The result is Dusseldorf Airport cancelled flights and delays.

 Air traffic controller strikes have the biggest impact, as they affect flights not only in the airport but also nearby flights.
 However, all types of staff can cause a Düsseldorf Airport strike, from luggage handlers to security personnel.